History of Haiti: Spanish history (1492–1625)

 Christopher Columbus established the settlement, La Navidad, near the modern town of Cap-Haïtien.
 It was built from the timbers of his wrecked ship, the Santa María, during his first voyage in December 1492.
 When he returned in 1493 on his second voyage he found the settlement had been destroyed and all 39 settlers killed.
 Columbus continued east and founded a new settlement at La Isabela on the territory of the present-day Dominican Republic in 1493.
 The capital of the colony was moved to Santo Domingo in 1496, on the southwest coast of the island, also in the territory of the present-day Dominican Republic.
 The Spanish returned to western Hispaniola in 1502, establishing a settlement at Yaguana, near modern-day Léogâne.
 A second settlement was established on the north coast in 1504 called Puerto Real, near modern Fort-Liberté – which in 1578 was relocated to a nearby site and renamed Bayaja.

 Following the arrival of Europeans, La Hispaniola's indigenous Taíno population was nearly extinguished, in possibly the worst case of depopulation in the Americas.
-A commonly-accepted hypothesis attributes the high mortality of this colony in part to European diseases to which the natives had no immunity.
-The Taíno population declined by up to 95% in the century after the Spanish arrival, from a pre-contact population of 8,000,000 to to a few tens of thousands.
+A commonly accepted hypothesis attributes the high mortality of this colony in part to European diseases to which the natives had no immunity.
+There is still heated debate over the population of Taíno people on the island of Hispaniola in 1492 just prior to European arrival, but estimates range from no more than a few tens of thousands, according to a 2020 genetic analysis, to upwards of 750,000.
+The Taíno population declined by up to 95% in the century after the Spanish arrival, to a few thousand left.
 Many authors have described the treatment of the Taíno in Hispaniola under the Spanish Empire as genocide.

 A small number of Taínos were able to survive and set up villages elsewhere.
 Spanish interest in Hispaniola began to wane in the 1520s, as more lucrative gold and silver deposits were found in Mexico and South America.
 Thereafter, the population of Spanish Hispaniola grew at a slow pace.